 The TCC Title IX Administrator, in consultation with the parties' Home Institution's Title IX Coordinators, will designate an Investigator to conduct a fair, thorough, and impartial investigation.
-After the Notice identifying the assigned Investigator has been sent to the parties, the parties will have five (5) business days to object to the selection of the Investigator for an actual conflict of interest or bias.
+If either party believes the assigned Investigator has an actual conflict of interest or bias, they should immediately notify the TCC Title IX Administrator.
 The TCC Title IX Administrator will consider and resolve any objections to the selection of an Investigator.